kshitjj/AccessDenied/README.md

 # SecureU assignment
-This repository was made to submit the assignment assigned by SecureU.
-The assignment consisted of creating a Python script that performed various operations to secure the desktop from outside attacks and limit a few functionalities to secure the device.
+This repository contains a Python script that performed various operations to secure the desktop from outside attacks and limit functionalities to secure the device.

 ## What this assignment is able to fulfill
 1. Block the USB port